-Award-winning scenic designer John Lee Beatty visited the campus on Thursday, April 12, 2012 for "An Afternoon with John Lee Beatty"at the Labuda Center for the Performing Arts.
-Hosted by Will Neuert, the resident scenic designer on faculty in the Theatre Department at DeSales, Mr. Beatty took part in an informal discussion with performing arts students discussing his professional journey and his career as one of the worlds most renowned theatrical designers.
-In addition, Mr. Beatty brought samplings from his extensive and extraordinary portfolio to share with the students.
+Award-winning scenic designer John Lee Beatty visited the campus on Thursday, April 12, for "An Afternoon with John Lee Beatty the Labuda Center for the Performing Arts.
+Hosted by Will Neuert, the resident scenic designer on in the Theatre Department at DeSales, Mr. Beatty took part in an informal discussion with performing arts students discussing his professional journey and his career as one of the worlds most renowned theatrical designers.
+In addition, Mr. Beatty brought samplings from his extensive portfolio to share with the students.

 Tony-award winning actress Victoria Clark

 visited the division of performing arts on December 2, 2011.
 Ms. Clark held a masterclass for theatre students in the intimate Schubert Theatre of the Labuda Center for the Performing Arts, then took time to answer students questions and perform a few songs for the audience.
 Ms. Clark won a 2005 Tony Award for Leading Actress in a Musical for her performance in the play The Light in the Piazza

 .
 She has also appeared in such Broadway productions as Sister Act and Dolls

 Santo Loquasto, one of the world’s most preeminent designers, visited DeSales in March 2011 to appear in "An Afternoon with Santo Loquasto."
 The informal student forum featured a Q&A session detailing Mr. Loquasto’s nearly half a century of award-winning designs for theatre, television, film ballet.